 MINISTRY LEADERS: SHEILA SPIKES & MAX NOLAN

-If you are available for one month of Saturdays for no more than 60 to 90 minutes and aren't afraid of a little cleaning, Altar Society is looking for you!
+If you are available to meet weekly for only one month of Saturdays, for no more than 60 to 90 minutes, and aren't afraid of a little cleaning, Altar Society is looking for you!
+Team members generally meet on Saturday morning at 8 a.m.
 A team of three to four members helps prepare the chapel and sanctuary for Masses.
-Responsibilities include light dusting, filling candles with oil, changing altar cloths, if necessary, and cleaning the windows in the Cry Room.
+Responsibilities include light dusting, filling candles with oil, changing altar cloths, if necessary, and cleaning the windows in the Training Room.
 This ministry is open to all registered parishioners – men and women ages 18 and older.
 Come help make our liturgy a beautiful experience!

 CHRONIC PAIN SUPPORT GROUP